Mo'ne Davis was a bonafide superstar, and she was only 12.

 AP Photo/Amber Searls

-Davis is currently playing softball and studying communications at Hampton University, a historically black university in Hampton, Virginia.
+Davis played softball and studied communications at Hampton University, a historically black university in Hampton, Virginia.
 She began in the fall of 2019 as a freshman at second base.
 In her first season with Hampton softball in 2020, she hit .333 in 42 at-bats before the coronavirus pandemic cut the season short.
 She wrapped up her 2022 season by hitting .219 with eight stolen bases.
+She wasn't on the 2023 roster.

 Though she played softball, soccer and basketball at Springside Chestnut Hill Academy, she ultimately chose to play shortstop for the Pirates over college basketball somewhere else following an ankle injury her junior year.